Establishment in 1953

 Other Topics

-In 2005, the headquarters of the Gifu Plastic Group, known as the “Dai Gifu-Building," was completed in front of JR Gifu Station, the main entrance to Gifu City.
-It was the first project of urban redevelopment that involved the surrounding area.
-A garden was installed on the roof of the building, and greenery was planted on the west wall, creating a soothing landscape while mitigating temperature rise on the wall.
+In 2005, the headquarters of the Gifu Plastic Group—known as the Dai Gifu Building—was completed in front of JR Gifu Station, the main gateway to Gifu City.
+This was the first urban redevelopment project in the area, playing a key role in revitalizing the surrounding community.

 Year of 2003-2012

-Start Entering the Medical Field
+Entering the Medical Field – Advancing into Hemodialysis Components

 Year of 2003-2012